What Is Anal Stenosis and Strictures?

 Colloidal Silver – an antibacterial, antiviral, and antifungal.
 The use of wound dressings containing silver is increasing due to its effectiveness in fighting antibiotic-resistant bacteria such as MRSA.

-NOTE: This Symptom Page provides only basic information about natural treatment for anal stenosis and strictures.
-You can purchase the eBook Jini’s Healing Guide: Natural Treatments for Anal Stenosis & Stricture in our Shoppe for complete, detailed instructions and dosages.
+NOTE: See my eBook Jini’s Healing Guide: Natural Treatments for Anal Stenosis & Stricture for complete, detailed instructions and dosages of this formula.

 In the meantime, you may find this video very helpful – enabling you to have an easier bowel movement: